Guide to Coffee Shops

 Bonus: Coffee with a conscience

-The Java Shack is fair trade certified green business that encourages customers to enjoy their coffee without hurting the environment.
-This coffee shop stands out for its commitment to going green as well as for its friendly atmosphere where the staff knows your name.
-They try to create an environment where everyone feels welcome.
-Though they serve many drinks their espresso is the most popular.
+The Java Shack is a fair trade-certified green business that encourages customers to enjoy their coffee without hurting the environment.
+This coffee shop stands out for its commitment to going green as well as for its friendly atmosphere where the customers are known by name.
+The Java Shack staff tries to create an environment where everyone feels welcome.
+Though they serve many drinks, their espresso is the most popular.

 Busboys and Poets